-Algorithms for the MPLS over OTN design using the sequential configuration approach combined with various options for the survivability implementation are presented in Fig. 4 a-d.
+Algorithms for the MPLS over OTN design using the sequential configuration approach combined with various options for the survivability implementation are presented in Fig. 4(a)-(d).
 Each algorithm consists of four planning processes (steps): two for the network design with working paths, respectively in the MPLS and the optical layer (steps I and III), and two others for the network configuration with protection paths (steps II and IV).
 Each part is implemented as a separate optimization problem using a distinct ILP formulation.

-The planning process for the computation of working LSPs and lightpaths (i.e. steps I and III in each algorithm) is analogous to the one presented in Fig. 3a.
-Next, the routing of protection paths is determined for the set of precomputed working paths and spare capacity is allocated.
-With the single layer survivability (see Fig. 4a), the spare capacity planning is done only in the MPLS layer (in step II).
-The planning process takes as the inputs the considered failure scenarios and the working LSP routing computed in step I. Then, the routing of protection LSPs is performed analogously to the working LSPs routing, but respecting the constraints for protection routing in the MPLS layer (see below).
-The optimization function aims at minimizing the total transit traffic $\sum_i \Delta_i$ and the spare capacity

-$\sum{(i,j)} s{(i,j)}$ consisting of the lightpaths carrying protection LSPs.
-With the multilayer survivability implementation (see

-Fig. 4b-d), the spare capacity planning is done both in the MPLS and the optical layer with the objective to minimize the resources of each layer.
+The planning process for the computation of working LSPs and lightpaths (i.e. steps I and III in each algorithm) is analogous to the one presented in Fig. 3(a).
+Next, the routing of protection paths is determined for the set of pre-computed working paths and spare capacity is allocated.
+With the single layer survivability (see Fig. 4(a)), the spare capacity planning is done only in the MPLS layer (in step II).
+The planning process takes as the inputs the considered failure scenarios and the routing of working LSPs computed in step I. Then, the routing of protection LSPs is computed taking into account the constraints for protection routing in the MPLS layer (see below).
+The optimization function aims at minimizing the total transit traffic $\sum_i \Delta_i$ and the spare capacity $\sum{(i,j)} s{(i,j)}$ consisting of the lightpaths carrying protection LSPs.
+With the multilayer survivability implementation (see Fig. 4(b)-(d)), the spare capacity planning is done both in the MPLS and the optical layer with the objective to minimize the resources of each layer.
 Contrary to the single layer survivability, only multi-hop LSPs are subject to the protection LSP routing in step II; single hop LSPs are protected at the lightpath level.
-With the "double protection" method (Fig. 4b), both the lightpaths carrying working and protection LSPs are protected in the optical layer.
-With the "LSP spare unprotected" option (Fig. 4c), working and protection LSPs are routed over two disjoint sets of lightpaths (sets G{L1} and G{L2}) and only the lightpaths carrying working LSPs (from G{L1}) have protection lightpaths; the lightpaths carrying protection LSPs (from G{L2}) are not protected.
-With the "interlayer BRS" (Fig. 4d), not only the lightpaths carrying protection LSPs are unprotected but they also share the wavelengths with the protection lightpaths to optimize further the wavelength use (i.e. spare capacity s_e is shared with the working capacity w{e2} supporting the lightpaths which carry protection LSPs).
+With the "double protection" method (Fig. 4(b)), both the lightpaths carrying working and protection LSPs are protected in the optical layer.
+With the "LSP spare unprotected" option (Fig. 4(c)), working and protection LSPs are routed over two disjoint sets of lightpaths (sets $G{L1}$ and $GL_2$ ) and only the lightpaths carrying working LSPs (from $G{L1}$ ) have protection lightpaths; the lightpaths carrying protection LSPs (from $G{L2}$ ) are not protected.
+With the "interlayer BRS" (Fig. 4(d)), not only the lightpaths carrying protection LSPs are unprotected but they also share the wavelengths with the protection lightpaths to optimize further the wavelength use (i.e. spare capacity $s_e$ is shared with the working capacity $w{e2}$ supporting the lightpaths which carry protection LSPs).

-Next, the planning process was repeated but using the integrated configuration approach where the routing of working LSPs and the corresponding lightpaths (i.e. steps I, III) was implemented as a single optimization problem according to the scheme presented in Fig 3b.
+Next, the planning process was repeated but using the integrated configuration approach where the routing of working LSPs and the corresponding lightpaths (i.e. steps I, III) was implemented as a single optimization problem according to the scheme presented in Fig 3(b).
 The same methodology was then used for protection LSPs and the lightpaths carrying protection LSPs (steps II and III).
-Note, however, that to combine the routing of working and protection LSPs and lightpaths (i.e. steps I - II and III - IV) we use the sequential approach only, i.e. routing of protection paths is determined for the set of pre-computed working paths.
-The results from computing working and protection paths jointly are reported in [10] showing 8 % - 12 % savings in spare capacity than if the paths are computed separately, however, at the increase in the optimization problem complexity.
+Note, however, that to combine the routing of working and protection LSPs and lightpaths (i.e. steps I-II and III-IV) we use the sequential approach only, i.e. routing of protection paths is determined for the set of pre-computed working paths.
+The results from computing working and protection paths jointly are reported in [20] showing 8%-12% savings in spare capacity than if the paths are computed separately, however, at the increase in the optimization problem complexity.